No Stairway: Production and composition

 Greenwald first tried to take control of the sounds from the expensive synthesizers Guitar Center was selling by recording samples of them, but was unimpressed with the results.
 On a later visit to the shop, he recorded what would be the first sound to be featured on the album; he taped a guy who "was just going for it on a drum kit", lowering the speed of the sample of the drum recording he used.
 The singer described how he felt while editing the sample: "I started to hear some kind of solace in a place that is sonically hellish.”
 Greenwald started recording the album in a Guitar Center in Brooklyn, and then at a shop in Baltimore.
 Instead of looking to record instruments specifically planned for a song, Greenwald taped whatever sound he thought that could become better in quality when editing them later.
 Greenwald ended up with around 40 hours of iPhone recordings to work at his home.
 Some snippets were played through a 4-track tape recorder, others were old pedals and some were looped or used as synthesizer patches.
 These recordings were put together, EQ'd, mixed and mastered in Pro Tools.
 Much planning was put into how the recordings were edited together, as he tried to "connect things that were seemingly un-connectable."
-The end result was an album that featured ambient, dub, new-age, experimental and post-vaporwave styles.
+The result was an album that featured ambient, dub, new-age, experimental and post-vaporwave styles.